 The exposure concentrations and lung burdens for a series of studies performed with similar protocols on synthetic vitreous fibers and serpentine and amphibole asbestos have recently been evaluated (Bernstein & Hoskins, 2005).
 The asbestos exposures in these studies were included as positive controls with the exposure concentration based upon 10 mg/m3 aerosol mass.
 This resulted for chrysotile in a total fiber aerosol exposure concentration of 102,000 fibers/cm3 with 10,600 WHO fibers/cm3 (Hesterberg et al., 1993).
-The corresponding lung burden was 54,810,000,000 fibers/lung after 24 m of exposure.
+The corresponding lung burden was 54,810,000,000 fibers/lung after 24 months of exposure.

-The concept of overload of particle-induced pulmonary tumor in the rat has been discussed extensively (Morrow, 1988, 1992; Oberdörster et al., 1992; Oberdörster; 1995a, 1995b, 2002; Bellmann et al., 1992; Hext, 1994).
-High dose exposure to particulates in the rat has been related to a breakdown of the macrophages' ability to clear the particles that subsequently triggers an inflammatory response that can lead to disease.
-Bernstein and Hoskins (2005) have evaluated this level of exposure for chrysotile based on these criteria and have shown that lung tumor response in chronic inhalation studies of chrysotile can be accounted for in terms of a high concentration of poorly soluble medium toxicity particles.
+The concept of overload of particle induced pulmonary tumour in the rat has been discussed extensively (Morrow, 1988, 1992; Oberdorster et al., 1992, 1995a&b, 2002;

+Bellmann et al., 1992; Hext, 1994).
+High dose exposure to particulates in the rat has been related to a breakdown of the macrophages ability to clear the particles that subsequently triggers an inflammatory response that can lead to disease.
+Bernstein & Hoskins (2005) have evaluated this level of exposure for chrysotile based upon these criteria and have shown that lung tumour response in chronic inhalation studies of chrysotile can be accounted for in terms of a high concentration of poorly soluble medium toxicity particles.